talrav/sudo-cat/README.md

   1.  **Recursive solver** - Enable an example of how to solve the current puzzle using a recursive method.
   1.  **CNN solver** - Provide a solution to the current puzzle using a trained CNN algorithm.
 The network learned from a database of 115,000 different puzzles and solutions.

+  Each solution can be verified by its own solution provided from the database.

 ##   <img src="https://d2rd7etdn93tqb.cloudfront.net/wp-content/uploads/2015/02/6-grumpy-cat.jpg" width="30"/>  Banana